tomkidumbuyo/pulumi-eks-deployment/README.md

 # Pulumi EKS deployment
+This repo is a just for me to learn how to use pulumu as a infrastructure as code, DevOps tool.
+Pulumi allows you to use multiple programming languages, for this repo we will be using Typescript.

-to run the stack you can do
+To run the stack you can do
 ```sh
 pulumi up
 ```